Elijah Interfaith Institute: Elijah Board of World Religious Leaders

 The Elijah Board of World Religious Leaders brings together religious figures from Judaism, Islam, Christianity, Buddhism and the Religions of India in order to provide a platform for the exchange of ideas.
 The Board numbers about 70 leaders from all faith traditions, and includes figures such as the Dalai Lama, Cardinal Schönborn, Mustafa Cerić, and Mata Amritanandamayi.
-The Board represents an opportunity for these religious leaders to collectively address today's problems from within the resources of their own traditions.
+Friendship is a fundamental aspect of what has been cultivated within the Board of World Religious Leaders and the ideal of friendship has served as a driver for public initiatives and now for the Global House of Friendship and Hope.
 The Elijah Board of World Religious Leaders convenes in-person bi-annually, in different locations around the globe.
-It has met to date seven times, since its creation in Seville in 2003.
+It has met to date twelve times, since its foundation in Seville in 2003.
 Sub-groups have met on specific projects of common interest.

+The Board of World Religious Leaders has issued statements on matters of global concern.
+Of even greater note are various major international initiatives that enjoyed high visibility.